HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_02/Exercise_02_32/Exercise_02_32.md

 ```cpp
 int *p = nullptr;
 ```
-It can be so that the int variable named null is used elsewhere in the code and we will then have to keep it around:
+Note that it can be so that the int variable named null is used elsewhere in the code and we will then have to keep it around:
 ```cpp
 int null = 0;
 int *p = nullptr;